Frequently Asked Questions

 Is the TOEFL required for all international students applying for admissions into your Graduate program?

-The Test of English as a Foreign Language (TOEFL) is required for any international student who applies for acceptance into our program.
+The Test of English as a Foreign Language (TOEFL) is required for any applicant who indicates that English is not their native language.
 Additionally, the Test of Spoken English (TSE) may be required.
-Please see KU English Language Requirements for more details.
+Please see KU English Proficiency Requirements for more details.